 Step 2.
 Upload the file into the Azure Storage using the SAS token provided¶

-Once the file has been uploaded to the storage, the pipelines will be automatically executed in Data Factory to ingest the data into the Data Lake.
-At this stage, the DataFactory instance can be checked to verify that the
+Once the file has been uploaded to the storage, the pipelines will be automatically executed in Data Factory to ingest the data into the Data Storage Unit.

 IngestFromLanding pipeline is running.

 Method 3: Using the Sidra API to do ingest Assets from an external side¶

 This method skips steps 1, 2 and 3 from the generic flow.
 The

 IngestFromLanding pipeline copies the file from the landing zone to the Azure Storage of the Data Storage Unit and then requests the Sidra API to proceed with the file registration.